 After receiving many scholarships during her time in college to become a Registered Veterinary Technician, she gained an appreciation for any scholarship aimed at providing young people with the opportunity to better themselves and believes that the La Due Ladies Lunch embodies that completely.

-She is beyond thrilled to be a part of the team this year and looks forward to meeting the lucky young women who will be the 2020 recipients!
+She is beyond thrilled to be part of the team and looks forward to meeting the lucky young women who will become scholarship recipients!